kvineet002/snake_game/Readme.md

 ##pip3 install neat-python

-Run the main.py file to start the game using python3 main.py type neat or q-learning
+Run the main.py file to start the game using python3 main.py then type neat or q-learning